che-incubator/devworkspace-client/README.md

 # DevWorkspace Client

+:warning: It's deprecated since every DevWorkspace related operation can be done with K8s API client.
+These code is moving to https://github.com/eclipse-che/che-dashboard and can be extracted back to library when we see a clear benefits for all clients for this lib.

 The DevWorkspace Client is a library for interacting with DevWorkspaces and related objects on your cluster.
 It's node side library that wraps [@kubernetes/client-node](https://www.npmjs.com/package/@kubernetes/client-node).

 It's built and published on each commit from main branch into [@eclipse-che/devworkspace-client](https://www.npmjs.com/package/@eclipse-che/devworkspace-client)